fan-aaron-zhang/cvegan/README.md

 To train CVEGAN, call train.py with the following arguments:

-train_folder = "overall folder to save models and image of training" sub_name = "subfolder to save models and images of training" dataset_folder = "folder of dataset" (expects two folders (train / valid) each containing two folders (hr / lr)
+train_folder = "overall folder to save models and image of training"<br />
+sub_name = "subfolder to save models and images of training"<br />
+dataset_folder = "folder of dataset" (expects two folders (train / valid) each containing two folders (hr / lr)<br />

-Note that the folder used is the result of train_folder + "/" + sub_name so please do not pass sub_name a full path.
+Note that the folder used is train_folder/sub_name so please do not pass sub_name a full path.

 All other arguments are optional.